Adnanemiri/Traffic-Sign-Classifier/README.md

 | RELU					|												       |
 | Fully connected		| 10 neurones										   |

 To train the model I used 50 epochs with mini batches of size 128 and a learning rate of 0.001.
 As for the lost function I used the cross entropy and for the optimization I chosed Adam Optmizer.
-The final results are :
+I chosed to work with LeNet architecture because it's widely used in image classification and it proved itself in so many applications.
+Looking at the results below, we can see that the validation and test accuracy are very good.
+Thus, LeNet architecture was a good choice.
 * The accuracy of the training set : 1
 * The accuracy of the validation set : 0.931
 * The accuracy of the test set : 0.916
+Adam was used as an optimizer because it has low memory requirements and it's appropriate for problems with very noisy or sparse gradients.
+As for the activation function, I worked with ReLU because it avoids the vanishing gradients problem and it is faster than the sigmoid function.
+The learning rate and the number of epochs were tuned to prevent the model from overfitting and underfitting.
+When the accuracy of the training set was small, I tried to decrease the learning rate and increased the epochs.
+And when it was higher than the validation accuracy I deacreased the epochs (early stopping)

 ### Test a Model on New Images

 Here are five German traffic signs that I found on the web:

 ![alt text][image3]

+The images are clear and have a good contrast.
+They have no special characteristics that would mislead the model

 Here are the results of the prediction: